 Kalinago Open Air Museum

-Get a primer into the history and traditions of Dominica’s Kalinago people, who’ve populated the island since before the arrival of the Europeans.
-The “Kalinago Barana Autê” is beautifully located on a cliff above the Atlantic Ocean and features a number of reconstructed traditional buildings.
+Dominica’s Kalinago people have populated the island since long before the arrival of the Europeans.
+The Kalinago Barana Autê is a cool open-air museum located on a cliff above the Atlantic Ocean, which gives a good introduction to Kalinago culture and architecture.

-Plus, you’ll have the chance to first-hand witness the making of the beautiful larouma reed baskets.
-If you have some more time, you can explore the ruins of the old Catholic Church in Salybia or take a hike to the Pagua Rock, an important place in Kalinago lore.
+If you have some more time in the area, I can really recommend seeking out the ruins of the old Catholic Church in Salybia or taking a hike to the Pagua Rock, which is an important place in Kalinago legends.

 See also: What to Do in Dominica’s Kalinago Territory

-Other great sights in Dominica
+Other Sights in Dominica

 See also